 You can also take a very small audience, a small budget, and test it on a social network.
 Look at analytics and see if people spent a lot of time reading it.
 Try 2-3 different headlines maybe.

+22. How do you find the right content strategist for your project?
 Ans.
 You are the right content strategist – as you understand the audience.
 If you want outside help, bring in people who have experience in your industry.
 You don’t need the best writers, you need the best marketers, planners, and executioners.

+23. How do we measure ROI for content marketing?
+What metrics will you use to measure it?
 Ans.
 ROI again is business specific.
 Whether B2B or B2C, the eventual ROI is converting a lead to a customer.
 Maybe content marketing is the first step of the funnel.